-- Custom Cataract Surgery: The cataract will be removed and all available technology (link to available technology section) be used to give you the best distance vision your eyes are capable of seeing.
+- Custom Cataract Surgery: The cataract will be removed and all available technology will be used to give you the best distance vision your eyes are capable of seeing.
 Near correction will be needed.

 - Advanced Cataract Surgery: The cataract will be removed and all available technology will be used to give you the best full range of vision possible, reducing the need for glasses at all distances.

 For Basic Cataract Surgery, a monofocal lens implant will be used: